yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 - backspace: Delete the character before the cursor.

-  - `backspace --under`: Delete the character under the cursor.
+  - `--under`: Delete the character under the cursor.

 - kill: Kill the specified range of characters.